jonathanw82/Can_Share/README.md

 #### The Business potentials of this website are:
 * Selling advertising space to businesses with beer related products.
+* Become an ecommerce site selling the rated products.

 #### Visitors to this website are searching for:
 * Their favorite beers.
-* Ideas of what to try next.
-* Or what to avoid.
+* Ideas of what to try next Or what to avoid.
+* Where to buy the products others have tried.

 #### This Website is the best way to help them achieve these things because: